furiko-io/docs/docs/guide/execution/jobconfig/job-options.md

 ### `type`

-The type of option, must be one of the allowed values below.
+The type of option must be one of the allowed values below.

 | Name                             | Input Type | Description                                   |
 | -------------------------------- | ---------- | --------------------------------------------- |